 PID is a serious infection of the uterus, fallopian tubes and the ovaries that can lead to infertility, sterility and chronic pain.
 The risk of acquiring PID is highest within the first 20 days after IUD insertion.
-The rate of PID decreases from almost 10/1000 women to 1/1000 women after 21 days of IUD use.
-Symptoms of PID include:
+The rate of PID with IUD placement is less than 1%.

 PID is usually sexually transmitted.
 Women who have had PID, chlamydia or gonorrhea, or who have more than one sexual partner, or whose sexual partner has other partners, are at a greater risk of getting PID.

-Call our clinic at (206) 685-1031 immediately if you have any of the following:
+Contact us right away immediately if you have any of the following: